Carry My Story

 We had a great time meeting new people and building friendships over the year.
 We learnt all about others who are different to them and live in a different kind of community.
 Over the course of the year we met up several times including at each other’s schools.

 “We had a wonderful time visiting Netherton Infants and loved their school!
 We even got our inspiration for creating our own Forest School from them as theirs was so good.
 When the day came for Netherton pupils to visit Diamond Wood the children clearly felt so proud showing off our school.
 The Netherton children loved our big classrooms and were even more impressed by our art studio”.
-Mrs Price (Assistant Head Teacher)
+Mrs Price (Deputy Head Teacher)

 A Visit from a Refugee…